Coverage and ClaimsCoverage and Claims Overview

 The most up to date and comprehensive information about our standard coverage policies are available on CignaforHCP, without logging in, for your convenience.

-You can also refer to the Preventive Care Services – (A004) Administrative Policy for detailed information on Cigna's coverage policy for preventive health services.
+You can also refer to the Preventive Care Services – (A004) Administrative Policy [PDF] for detailed information on our coverage policy for preventive health services.

 When do coverage policies apply?